jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 ## Displaying Frigate camera video streams on OpenHAB UI - an example

-Versions of this binding prior to 1.5 do not handle video - but these older versions can be used with the 'ipcamera' binding to transcode restreamed video from Frigate.
+Versions of this binding prior to 1.5 do not handle video - but these older versions could be used with the 'ipcamera' binding to transcode restreamed video from Frigate.
 This was not satisfactory as it required installation of a lot of additional 'stuff' just to get the video proxy.
-If you are reading this, then the version in this tree **does** support native video and should do so with the minimum of configuration:
+If you are reading this, then the version in this tree **does** support native video and should do so with the minimum of configuration without requiring ipcamera to be installed:

 - Ensure you have a version of ffmpeg installed on your OpenHAB box that has access to the appropriate codecs (e.g. h264) - for example I use openSuSE, so had to install the 'Packman' version of ffmpeg in order to get the necessary codecs.
 There should be a similar source of codecs for your distribution of choice.
 Note the path of ffmpeg (usually /usr/bin/ffmpeg under Linux).
 - For cameras: